Haoming9810/CSS143B-2020Fall/homework/homework_3/problem_3.md

 Let's write a function to print a single linked list backward to the screen.

-"if one can only go one-way from head to tail in a single linked list, how do we travel through it backward?", you ask.
+"if one can only go one-way from head to tail in a single linked list, how do we travel through it backward?", you might ask.

 Well, since a Stack is FILO, it is a perfect candidate for this job.
 Imagine walking through the linked list and pushing each node's value onto a stack.
 Once it's through, simply pop everything from the stack and print to screen and you are done!